ironbar/hungry_geese/reports/04_Modeling.md

 Results do not improve.

+#### Summary

+We have experimented with architecture, reward and number of matches without sucess.
+Let's try to improve then the data distribution.
+I could decrease epsilon on risk_averse_goose to see if there is any difference, or I could try with different exploration on q agent.
+First I want to see plots of the influence of epsilon on the score.

 #### Softmax policy exporation

 It seems that we are blocked on ~1400 scores.
 No matter which agents we use to play we cannot improve.
 So let's try with softmax policy.